Pneumococci are fastidious microorganisms that require catalase to grow on agar plates. In the laboratory, pneumococci are identified by

 Intermediately resistant organisms may be treated with usual or high doses of penicillin G or another beta-lactam.

-Seriously ill patients with nonmeningeal infections caused by organisms that are highly resistant to penicillin can often be treated with ceftriaxone, cefotaxime, or ceftaroline.
-Very high doses of parenteral penicillin G (20 to 40 million units/day IV for adults) also work, unless the minimum inhibitory concentration of the isolate is very high.
-Fluoroquinolones (eg, moxifloxacin, levofloxacin, gemifloxacin) and omadacycline are effective for respiratory infections with highly penicillin-resistant pneumococci in adults.
+Seriously ill patients with nonmeningeal infections caused by organisms that are resistant to penicillin can often be treated with ceftriaxone, cefotaxime, or ceftaroline.
+Very high doses of parenteral penicillin G (20 to 40 million units/day IV for adults) also work, unless the minimum inhibitory concentration of the isolate is very high, indicating resistance.
+Fluoroquinolones (eg, moxifloxacin, levofloxacin, gemifloxacin), omadacycline, and lefamulin are effective for respiratory infections with highly penicillin-resistant pneumococci in adults.
 Evidence suggests that the mortality rate for bacteremic pneumococcal pneumonia is lower when combination therapy (eg, macrolide plus beta-lactam) is used.